International relations (1814–1919): United States defeats Mexico, 1846–1848

 Mexico refused to recognize the 1845 U.S. annexation of Texas.
 It considered the Republic of Texas to be Mexican territory—it did not recognize the 1836 Velasco treaty signed by then Mexican President and Commander-in-Chief Antonio López de Santa Anna under duress while he was a prisoner of the Texian Army, after being defeated in the final battle of the Texas Revolution.
 Of particular issue for Mexico was Texas' claim of sovereignty stretching down to the Rio Grande.
-While this was the border stipulated too at Velasco, the Texian government never managed to cement its authority south of the Neuces.
-Regardless Texas operated as a de facto independent republic during the interim between the revolution and being annexed into the U.S. Following the admission of Texas as an American state-based on the border dilineated in the treaty of Velasco, Mexico severed diplomatic ties with U.S., and both countries moved to occupy the disputed territory.
+While this was the border stipulated to at Velasco, the Texian government never managed to cement its authority south of the Neuces.
+Regardless Texas operated as a de facto independent republic during the interim between the revolution and being annexed into the U.S. Following the admission of Texas as an American state-based on the border delineated in the treaty of Velasco, Mexico severed diplomatic ties with U.S., and both countries moved to occupy the disputed territory.
 The situation quickly escalated; after the Mexican Army ambushed U.S. forces patrolling the area, the United States declared war in May 1846.
 The United States Army quickly took the initiative, capturing Santa Fe de Nuevo México and Alta California, and invading northern Mexico.
-In March 1847, the US Navy and Marines commenced the siege of Veracruz, Mexico's largest port.
+In March 1847, the U.S. Navy and Marines commenced the siege of Veracruz, Mexico's largest port.
 After securing the harbor, the U.S. invasion army proceeded on to capture Mexico City in September, by which time virtually all of Mexico had been overrun by U.S. forces.
-The Treaty of Guadalupe Hidalgo was signed in January 1848, ending the war, the terms included Mexican recognition of Texas as an American state according to the borders agreed to at Velasco, in addition, Mexico ceded their northern frontier territories to the U.S. in exchange for $15 million (US dollars), America further agreed to forgive $3.25 million in Mexican debt.
+The Treaty of Guadalupe Hidalgo was signed in February 1848, ending the war, the terms included Mexican recognition of Texas as an American state according to the borders agreed to at Velasco, in addition, Mexico ceded their northern frontier territories to the U.S. in exchange for $15 million (US dollars), America further agreed to forgive $3.25 million in Mexican debt.
 In total, Mexico relinquished about 55% of its pre-war territorial claims to the United States.